How to Recruit Employees for Small Businesses

 Whether it’s an annual company-paid retreat or a program where employees collect points that they can trade in for cash, employee incentive programs can increase your chances of attracting the people you want to hire.

 8. Institute a profit sharing program.

-It’s not for every business, but there’s no better way to give employees a stake in a company’s success.
-For businesses that look like they’re going somewhere, profit sharing programs can be a powerful inducement to come work for you instead of for someone else.
+There’s no better way to give employees a stake in a company’s success.
+For businesses that look like they’re going somewhere, profit sharing programs can be a powerful inducement to people to come work for you instead of for someone else.

 9. Sweeten the pot.